13 Ways to Avoid Burnout in Childcare

 Anything that can encourage the provider is worth saying.
 It’s nice to be appreciated.
 I have always had a lot of parents who went out of their way to say they appreciate me and it means a lot.
 This helps keep providers from burnout.

-- The #1 rule in life is to take care of yourself so you can take care of others.
+The #1 rule in life is to take care of yourself so you can take care of others.
 There is no avoiding this.
 You HAVE to make time for you.
 You have to do the things you love every now and then.
 Your whole life cannot be work.
-You will definitely burn out if you don’t ever focus on anything but the daycare.
+You will definitely experience burnout in childcare if you don’t ever focus on anything but the daycare.

-- Learn how to say no. Don’t let people talk you into doing things you don’t want to do.
-If you know it will make you miserable or you just can’t do it, just say no.
+Learn how to say no. Don’t let people talk you into doing things you don’t want to do.
+If you know it will make you miserable or you just can’t do it, just say no. Overcommitting is a huge cause of burnout in childcare.

-- Take a Vacation!
+Take a Vacation!
 I see providers all the time who say, I don’t take vacations, my parents need me.
 They do need you.
-As long as you give them plenty of notice, it’s better for them to have to find care for a week and have you come back recharged than for you to burn out and quit childcare completely.
+As long as you give them plenty of notice, it’s better for them to have to find care for a week and have you come back recharged than for you to have burnout in childcare and quit completely.
 Or for you to try to provide care when you are miserable.
 This is never a good thing!

 Something I heard from Tom Copeland, a great advocate for family childcare, has stuck with me for years.
-I use it to gauge situations in my life that need adjusting.
+I use it to gauge situations in my life that need adjusting and prevent home daycare provider burnout.
 It works for any job.
 These are your three choices in life.
 Be happy.
 If you are not happy, then change what you are doing.
-If you cannot change it, then quit.
+So, if you cannot change it, then quit.
 If you cannot quit, then BE HAPPY!
 There is nothing else.
 Think about that.
 Click here to find more ways to deal with stress!

-If you are miserable, everyone else around you probably is too.
+If you are miserable from burnout in childcare, everyone else around you probably is too.
 And if you work with kids, that’s especially not a good thing.
 So think about something else you might like to do.
 If you decide to keep doing what you’re doing, LOVE it!
 And give it your all.
 Don’t be “queasy” about working every day!

 Don’t forget to pin for later!